krtek4/MultiPass/README.md

 MultiPass for basic authentication
 ==================================

-This Chrome extension allows you to register credential associated to a regular expression.
+This extension allows you to register credential associated to a regular expression.

 When you browse a website that requires HTTP basic authentication, if the URL match against one of the regular expression, the credentials will be automatically sent.